The NFL's fastest players: Everyone's chasing Tyreek

 Track times: 10.2 (100), 21.16 (200) | 40 time: 4.28

-Ginn hasn't run a 40 since 2002, but do we really need a stopwatch time to judge his speed?
+Ginn, 32, hasn't run a 40 since 2002, but do we really need a stopwatch time to judge his speed?
 Nah.
 Last week, Drew Brees said "[Ginn] can fly" -- and he's right.
 The new Saints wide receiver hasn't slowed down one bit.
 He is still blazing fast with the ability to take the top off the defense.
-Just look at him chase down Cardinals CB Patrick Peterson (No. 12 on this list) from behind after an interception (watch).
-And on offense, he can be just as deadly running the post from an inside alignment versus the Raiders (watch).
+Just look at him chase down Cardinals CB Patrick Peterson (No. 11 on this list) from behind after an interception (watch).
+On offense, Ginn is just as dangerous running the post from an inside alignment versus the Raiders (watch).
 That's a nice ball from Cam Newton, but it's also a great look at Ginn's separation ability and vertical speed.
 If he gets behind you as a defensive back, forget about it.
 Time to strike up the band and play the fight song.

 5. DeSean Jackson, WR, Tampa Bay Buccaneers